jdhao/nvim-config/README.md

 See [doc here](docs/README.md) on how to install Nvim's dependencies, Nvim itself, and how to set up on different platforms (Linux, macOS and Windows).

-**This config is tested against Nvim 0.5.1 release.
+**This config is tested against [Nvim 0.6.0 release](https://github.com/neovim/neovim/releases/tag/v0.6.0).
 No backward compatibility is guaranteed.**

 # Features #